Tharun-tharun/Tharun-tharun/README.md

 ![Donate Bitcoin](https://img.shields.io/badge/Donate-BTC-orange.svg)

-### "Great projects cannot be built by one person" by Mars
+### "Great projects cannot be built by one person"

+### “To slow time down, practice enjoying the moment.
+It is where we spend our entire lives.”